troytolhurst/web_server_databases/02_containers/01_containerising.md

 in a container.
 This isn't unusual — most software does need a few adjustments to prepare it for deployment.

-The key change for us is to `app.rb` in the section where you run the flask server.
+The key change for us is to `app.py` in the section where you run the flask server.
 Yours might look like this:

 ```python